AdaGold/scrabble/README.md

 ## Getting Started

-From the project root, you should be able to execute all of your specs by running `rake`.
+From the project root, you should be able to execute all of your tests by running `rake`.
 Each Ruby class should be in its own file in `lib/`, and the entire project should be in a `module` called `Scrabble`.
 You will need to use `require_relative` to tell Ruby how to work with classes in multiple files.

 ### Tests
 We will use [minitest](https://github.com/seattlerb/minitest) for this project.
 This is the same test framework that we've used for your previous project.
-Your spec descriptions should be meaningful and organized into `describe` blocks that reflect your intent on how to use the code.
+Your test descriptions should be meaningful and organized into `describe` blocks that reflect your intent on how to use the code.

-We have provided you with a `Rakefile` and some spec files to get you started.
+We have provided you with a `Rakefile` and some test files to get you started.

-Do not move onto a new tier of requirements until the minimum requirements of the previous tier are complete and your specs are green across the board.
+Do not move onto a new tier of requirements until the minimum requirements of the previous tier are complete and your tests are green across the board.
 Use __TDD__ to drive your development and document your edge cases.

 ### Driver Code
 We have provided some driver code for your Scrabble game in the files `wave-1-game.rb`, `wave-2-game.rb`, and `wave-3-game.rb`.
 Running `$ ruby wave-1-game.rb` will begin a command-line game that uses your Scrabble code.
 The boilerplate code will break the first time you run it: working through the waves specified below should create a running version of the game. **Implementing code to make this game run is not a substitute for TDD or writing tests**.
 It is simply there for you and your pair to reference how the Game may run during each wave, to have better perspective of what your program can do, and to get some practice reading other peoples' code.
 We fully expect you to create the specified classes below strictly through TDD.